chsanleo/rentFilms/README.md

 + Only storage Movies the user ask in detail for.
 + Combine SQL and MongoDB for management data.
 + File properties, you can personalize completely.
++ One exist one "Admin" and is the parent of all users, to add new "Admin" must update manually the DB.

 ### Roadmap 📋

 **About the back**
 + Solve problem with the storage more than 1 movie.
++ Import data of actors and genders in Movies (MongoDB).

+**About the documentation**
++ Finish the configuration of swagger in all the controllers.

 **About features**
 + Implement search movie by gender.